Skip To Main Content

 JANE FREDERICK, '68

-As a Pre-Title IX female athlete, Jane Frederick faced limited opportunities to compete for Miramonte.
-Her family moved to Orinda when Jane was 11 and she joined the local AAU Track & Field team.
-She was taught to high jump and the following week, she set a local age group record of 4’11” at the district championships.
+As a pre-Title IX female athlete, Jane Frederick faced limited opportunities to compete at Miramonte.
+Her family moved to Orinda when Jane was 11 and she joined the local AAU track & field team.
+The following week after being taught to high jump, she set a local age group record of 4’11” at the district championships.
 In 1965, she competed in the National Pentathlon Championships.
-In 1968, Jane was offered a chance to go to the camp where athletes were training for the Mexico City Olympics.
+In 1968, Jane was offered the chance to attend the athletic training camp for the Mexico City Olympics.
 Instead, she chose to go to a Campfire Girls camp.
 Jane attended the University of Colorado, which did not have a women’s track program.
-In 1969, while studying abroad in Italy, she met an Italian Coach Franco Radman, who encouraged her to train for the Olympics.
-In 1970 she won her first National Pentathlon title and the Olympic trials, making the team for the 1972 games in Munich.
-Jane went on to competed in the Pentathlon in the 1976 Olympic Games in Montreal.
-From 1972 to 1986 she broke the American record in the Pentathlon and Heptathlon numerous times, while winning several World University games and USA Track & Field Championships.
-In addition to her prowess in the Pentathlon/Heptathlon, Jane won US titles in the 100 meter hurdles in 1975, 1976 and 1977.
-Jane was inducted into the US Track and Field Hall of Fame in 2007
+In 1969, while studying abroad in Italy, she met Italian Coach Franco Radman, who encouraged her to train for the Olympics.
+In 1970, she won her first National Pentathlon and Olympic Trials titles, making the team for the 1972 Olympic Games in Munich.
+Jane went on to compete in the pentathlon in the 1976 Montreal Olympic Games.
+From 1972 to 1986, she broke the American record in the pentathlon and heptathlon numerous times, all while winning several World University Games and USA Track & Field Championships.
+In addition to her prowess in the pentathlon/heptathlon, Jane won US titles in the 100 meter hurdles in 1975, 1976 and 1977.
+Jane was inducted into the US Track & Field Hall of Fame in 2007.

 Explore HOF Explore Hall of Fame Members